kkibria/dev_cookbook/docs/_topics/raspberrypi.md

 in ``httpd/cgi-bin`` directory.
 Go ahead, test the server from a web browser with some static content and cgi.

 ### Using privileged commands in CGI
-The web server cgi scripts may need to scan the wifi networks with root permission.
-This can be allowed by updating sudo permission for the server.
+The web server cgi scripts may need to run commands with root permission.
+This can be allowed by updating sudo permission for the server for specific commands.
+For instance, we can scan the wifi networks using ``/sbin/iw`` command running with root permission.
 You can edit the permission by running,

 ```bash
 sudo visudo